sabrehagen/freecad-to-step/README.md

 This pipeline uses the stages:

 1. Prepare - acquire the requisite files from the Stemn API.
-2. Build - run the build process (what this container does).
+2. Build - run the build process.
 3. Export - upload the build artefact(s) to a server accessible by Stemn.